FAForever/faf-java-server/readme.md

 The following features of the Python server have not yet been implemented in this Java server:

-* Updating achievements
 * Accepting "mutually agreed draw"
 * Timeout unstarted games
-* Tell the client to join chat channels

 ## Additional features